 Apart from the fact that she can play without the pressure of her ranking getting affected, she also enjoys facing the up-and-comers, “It will provide encouragement to the youngsters and a lot of them will learn from top players.
 It is a big advantage for the youngsters to learn and a big opportunity as well.”

-Sindhu will begin her new BWF World Tour campaign with the Malaysia Masters 2020, which will be held between January 7-12 in Kuala Lumpur.
+The badminton star will begin her new BWF World Tour campaign with the Malaysia Masters 2020, which will be held between January 7-12 in Kuala Lumpur.